run-ai/docs/docs/Researcher/researcher-library/rl-elasticity.md

 ### Expanding a Workload

-Expanding a training job allows your workload to run on more GPUs than the researcher code was originally written for.
+Expanding a training Job allows your workload to run on more GPUs than the Researcher code was originally written for.
 This is useful for maximizing the utilization of the cluster as a whole as well as allowing workloads to run faster if idle GPUs exist in the cluster.
 The extra GPUs will be automatically reclaimed if needed by other, prioritized jobs.

 ### Shrinking a Workload

-Shrinking a training job allows your workload to run on a smaller number of GPUs than the researcher code was originally written for.
-This is useful for maximizing utilization of the cluster as a whole as well as allowing a researcher to run a workload, albeit slower than intended, and let it automatically expand when GPUs become available at a later time.
+Shrinking a training Job allows your workload to run on a smaller number of GPUs than the Researcher code was originally written for.
+This is useful for maximizing utilization of the cluster as a whole as well as allowing a Researcher to run a workload, albeit slower than intended, and let it automatically expand when GPUs become available at a later time.

-Shrinking a training job uses an algorithm called _Gradient_ _Accumulation_.
+Shrinking a training Job uses an algorithm called _Gradient_ _Accumulation_.
 For more information about the algorithm see: [https://towardsdatascience.com/what-is-gradient-accumulation-in-deep-learning-ec034122cfa](https://towardsdatascience.com/what-is-gradient-accumulation-in-deep-learning-ec034122cfa){target=_blank}

 ## Installation